Nandhu270/Quiz-Website/README.md

 - **Responsive Design**: Optimized for various screen sizes, including mobile and tablet.

 ## Live Demo
-To see the project in action, open the `index.html` file in your browser.
+To see the project in action, open the [live demo]https://nandhu270.github.io/Quiz-Website/ in your browser.

 ## Getting Started